aj-ptw/OpenBCI_Radios/README.md

 **_Returns_** - {boolean}

 `true` if there are packets waiting to be sent from the serial buffer, `false` if not...

+### bufferSerialProcessCommsFailure()

+Used to process the the serial buffer if the device fails to poll the host more than 3 * pollTime.
+This function should process the serial buffer for a Host channel change override and channel get request.
+Further this function should clear the serial buffer if there is anything inside it.
+In the special circumstances where the Host is waiting for either a channel change confirmation or a poll time change confirmation Should also revert to the pervious channel number

 ### bufferSerialReset(n)